oat-sa/tao-mobile-app/README.md

  - `www/runner/` : the TAO test runner folder.
  - `www/runner/index.html` : the TAO test runner entry point.
  - `www/runner/src/` : the test runner source code from TAO.
+ - `www/runner/data/` : the test runner data, to be downloaded from an external endpoint (taoSync)
  - `merges` : an optional folder that can contain resources per platform that will override the resource for the target platform (`merges/android/css/index.css` will replace `www/css/index.css` on Android only)

 You can add a `.pgbomit` file in all folders you want the build to ignore.